Rolling Returns vs Average Annual Returns

-The same investment that had a ten-year average annual return of 8% may have a best ten-year rolling return of 16% and a worst ten-year rolling return of -3%.
-If you are retiring, that means depending on the decade you retired into you could have experienced a 16% a year gain on your portfolio or a 3% a year loss.
+The same investment that had a ten-year average annual return of 8 percent may have a best ten-year rolling return of 16 percent and a worst ten-year rolling return of -3 percent.
+If you are retiring, that means depending on the decade you retired into you could have experienced a 16 percent a year gain on your portfolio or a 3 percent a year loss.
 Rolling returns give you a more realistic idea of what might really happen to your money, depending on the particular ten years that you are invested.

 Using a rolling return would be like saying that over a long trip, depending on the weather conditions, you might average 45 mph, or you might average 65 mph.
 This graph of past rolling returns for various stock and bond indexes illustrates how different the best of times look when compared to the worst of times.
 All long-term investors should view rolling returns before setting return expectations on their retirement income plans.

 If you use an online retirement calculator and assume you can earn a return that is much higher than what reality might deliver it could leave your retirement income in jeopardy.
 It is best to plan for the worst and end up getting something better than to have a plan that only works if you get above average results.
 You are not guaranteed only the best weather in retirement.